qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Embedded Renderer
 ....................

-The |embeddedSymbol| :guilabel:`Embedded Symbols` renderer allows to display the 'native' symbology of a provided datasource.
+The :guilabel:`Embedded Symbols` renderer allows to display the 'native' symbology of a provided datasource.
 This is mostly the case with :file:`KML` and :file:`TAB` datasets that have predefined symbology.